asayers/cbdr/README.md

 There's some stuff in this repo which might help you implement a scheme like this yourself.
 See journey.md for a story which explains one might arrive at this method.

-## Discussion

-Continuous integration (which normally means "running the tests on every commit") has become standard practise, and for good reason: if you don't have good tests and run them regularly, you're bound to allow semantic regressions (aka "bugs") into your code.
-Continuous benchmarking is likewise essential if you don't want to allow performance regressions to happen;
-yet it's far less commonplace.

-This is simply because it's harder: tests are deterministic, whereas benchmarks are not.
-Even "kinda deterministic" proxies such as instruction count are quite variable in practice.
-The property you care about (be it wall-time, max RSS, or whatever) is not a number but is in fact a distribution, and the property you _really_ care about is the mean of that distribution; and the thing you _actually really_ care about is how much that mean changes when you apply a particular patch.

 ## Multiple benchmarks